Gnasher: Reception and legacy

 Although "Who's Gnicked Gnasher?" failed to resurrect The Beano's sales in the long term, the saga received nationwide attention.
 Distraught readers telephoned and wrote to DC Thomson to both voice their worry for Gnasher's safety or help look for clues, and The Dennis the Menace club sold Gnasher badges to identify other readers also helping Dennis.
 Radio presenter Mike Read broadcast the news on his BBC Radio 1 show (which was dramatised in issue 2281), and newspapers like The Times reported the disappearance frequently.
 The series would be reprinted in the 1990 Dennis the Menace Annual as a 16-page story entitled Who's Gnicked Gnasher?
 The Beano re-created the saga in 2014, in which Dennis would ask Bear Grylls to help with the search.

+Gnasher's debut appearance featured in Royal Mail's commemorative Dennis the Menace 70th anniversary stamps.
 Gnatasha had her own strip in The Beezer and Topper, and appeared in the 1994 Beezer Book.